 Yeah, we use it so much.
 And I've been thinking about this the last couple of weeks is as we've been prepping the talk and noticing how much we try to go from text, or even just a phone call to something visual I'm.
 One of, one thing we'll do frequently is actually just do a screen recording of a, of a tool or, um, you know, maybe going through a Google ads account or going through Google analytics or something else, but we just basically walk through and we say, Hey, we need to show what we're talking about and let us walk you through it rather than maybe do a screenshot, which we do screenshots too, but even just a screen recording can take some principle you're talking about.
 And, um, that can be hard to explain.
 And maybe you're like doing multiple phone calls and just say, Hey, let us just grab this for you real quick.
 Um, so we do that very, very frequently.
 I mentioned screenshots, we're taking screenshots constantly.
 Um, I had to add another shortcut to my, uh, to my Mac where I, uh, I have, uh, not, not rabid screenshot and save it, but just grab a screenshot so I can paste it because I just do that so much.
 Um, and so, so yeah, it enhances that because you, you can take paragraphs to try to explain something or jump on multiple phone calls, but if you can just, uh, show them what you're talking about, it, it takes it to another level.
 Um, another thing that's probably worth mentioning is a video for us is really important.
 Like we're talking about re like we're talking right now.
 I can see your face.
 I can see your, you know, your, your reactions, you're nodding.
 You're kind of like saying, Hey, yeah, I'm listening to you, right.
 We, we make a big emphasis to do that with our clients also.
 Um, and so we use zoom right now, a man.
 And when we do our record, when we do our calls with them, it's always a zoom recording, and we try to have our camera on as much as possible.
 It's been a shift actually for the team.
 I think sometimes you feel a little uncomfortable in front of the screen, but, um, it's very different than a phone call where you can't see their face and you can't kind of see that nonverbal communication.
 Um, and it's one of those things to help create a relationship that's stronger.
 Right.
 It, uh, it just, it's something like, I can see Joe here and like, you know, I see wearing, I see like his hair, like, he's looking good.
 It's like to like, Hey, I'm trying to present themselves professionally.
 And so kind of, it goes both ways, but it's a, it seems like a little thing maybe to some people, but the being able to see each other face to face, even when you're not faced, I shouldn't say face to face, see each other, like on a screen when you're not face to face.
 It really makes a difference in how, how that interaction happens.

 Yeah.
 There's such a value with, with like the real time, like at Adobe, I was part of, kind of the shift, uh, to, um, those odd audio phone calls where everyone kind of logs in, and it's just on the phone to like the 50 using blue jeans, uh, as kind of like video was the standard.
-And then, you know, I obviously I loved screen recording so much to connect with like my global distributed team that I was working with a screen recording that cloud app provided that I decided to join the company.
+And then, you know, I obviously I loved screen recording so much to connect with like my global distributed team that I was working with a screen recorder and screenshot tool that cloud app provided that I decided to join the company.
 Um, so, you know, there's so much value in like the async and synchronous communication and kind of finding ways to combine those two, um,

 Exactly your point.
 Totally.
 Yep.
 Totally agree.